lennox55555/HAHD/README.md

 Temporal progression analysis demonstrates how attention shifts during the viewing period, from initial focus areas to subsequent points of interest.
 This timeline based visualization helps understand the sequence of human attention in processing road scenes, crucial information for developing more intuitive autonomous systems.

 ## Ethics Statement
-This research collects anonymized eye-tracking data during simulated driving scenarios.
+This research collects anonymized eyetracking data during simulated driving scenarios.
 Data collection is strictly limited to gaze coordinates (X and Y positions), timestamps, and hazard selection responses.
-No personal identifiers, demographic information, or biometric data beyond gaze positions are recorded or stored.
-The web application informs participants about data collection scope..
+No personal information or biometric data beyond gaze positions are recorded or stored.
+Upon arrival of the driving simulation, users are propmpted with whether they wish to allow this web application have access to the camera.
+Participation also requires consent through our web platform, where users are fully informed about data collection scope before the eyetracking session begins.
+This is covered in the terms of service page on the web app.
+The driving simulation operates using browser capabilities without requiring software installation.
+Participants maintain complete control over their participation and can withdraw at any time by closing their browser.

 ## Citations
 For using this dataset: